mikestead/bitbucket-semver/README.md

 #### Pre-release

-A pre-release can be generated via one of a the following options.
+A pre-release can be generated via one of the following options.

 - `--alpha`
 - `--beta`
 - `--rc`
 - `--pre [tag]`

-The first three will add their respective pre-release tag to the base version, the last allowing for a custom tag.
+The first three will add their respective pre-release tag to the base version, the last allows for a custom tag.

 For any of these options a count will also be added to the tag.
 This will auto increment if the same pre-release is applied to the same calculated version.